ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 If states and objects were stored in the Redis DB, the backed up Redis database should be restored here first.
 If only the states ran under Redis, this does not necessarily have to be in advance.

-Once this is done, stop your ioBroker as follows:
+Once this has been done, stop your ioBroker as follows:

 ```
 iobroker stop
 ```

-Afterwards please check whether everything is stopped with the following commands:
+Then please check whether everything is stopped with the following commands:

 ```
 iobroker status